Faculty Information

 • Testing Services is not able to administer webcam-monitored exams.
 If this format is required, it will be the instructor’s responsibility to administer the exam and provide accommodations.

 • Testing Services cannot support block testing.
 That is, tests that require all students with accommodations from a single class to be tested at the same time.
-If cohort testing is required, it will be the instructor’s responsibility to administer the exam and provide accommodations.
+If block testing is required, it will be the instructor’s responsibility to administer the exam and provide accommodations.

 • Students schedule exams on a first-come, first-served basis.
 While rare, there may be times when we are unable to administer exams, even if a request is received prior to the scheduling deadline.
 If this happens, the instructor and student will be notified immediately.
 It will then become the instructor’s responsibility to provide accommodations or offer an alternate date and time for the student to take the exam with Testing Services.